elastic/kibana/x-pack/plugins/infra/docs/telemetry/define_custom_events.md

 In this example, we're adding a new event type called `SEARCH_SUBMITTED` with a value `Search Submitted` that will be used for tracking the event.

+N.B.
+Each custom event should also be added to the whitelist defined in the [core analytics package](../../../cloud_integrations/cloud_full_story/server/config.ts) to be tracked correctly.

 ## Step 2: Update types and define the event schema

 Next, you'll need to update the types file for the TelemetryService to include the new event schema.